metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

   <summary>Example <b>FIX</b></summary>
 __input__

-TODO: describe example in FIX

 ```
 {litA: allowed, litA: not allowed, litA: not permitted, litA: forbidden, litA: accepted}
 ```

 __FIX-Definition__
+TODO: How to use it in FIX?
+Attributes with or without names?
+And how to state the `entity`-elements?

 ```
 do map("litA")